ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/using-analyzers.dotnet.markdown

 There are a few ways to create a custom analyzer and add it to your server:
 1. [Using the Studio](../studio/database/settings/custom-analyzers)
-2. Using the Client API.
+2. Using the Client API
-3. Adding it directly to RavenDB's binaries, [see below](../indexes/using-analyzers#adding-an-analyzer-to-the-binaries).
+3. Adding it directly to RavenDB's binaries, [see below](../indexes/using-analyzers#adding-an-analyzer-to-the-binaries)

 ### Using the Client API